SwissDataScienceCenter/renku/docs/developer/services/core_service.rst

 .. uml:: ../../_static/uml/core-datasets-import.uml

-**POST /<prefix>/datasets.edit**

-An endpoint for editing dataset metadata.
-This command is equivalent to the ``renku dataset edit`` command.

-.. uml:: ../../_static/uml/core-datasets-edit.uml

-**GET /<prefix>/templates.read_manifest**
+**GET /<prefix>/datasets.list**

-An endpoint for reading manifest files from external templates repositories.
-This command is equivalent to the ``renku init -l`` command.
+An endpoint to list of all datasets within a given project.
+This command is equivalent to the ``renku dataset`` command.

-.. uml:: ../../_static/uml/core-templates-read.uml
+.. uml:: ../../_static/uml/core-datasets-list.uml

 **POST /<prefix>/templates.create_project**